PGallagher69/BeginningLaravel/SetupInstructions/Laravel/laravel-13.md

 1. Open a Browser.
-2. Navigation to the PHPMyAdmin site;
+2. Navigate to the PHPMyAdmin site;

 ### WAMP: